brafdlog/caspion/README.md

   - [x] Prints categories from YNAB
   - [x] Expose the result of this script
   - [x] Account ids from financial institutions
-- [ ] Implement a local db of transactions and classifications
-  - [ ] Use the past category classifications to automatically classify transactions that were classified already in the past
-  - [ ] Periodically fetch from excel/ynab the transaction category classifications back to the local db to make the app learn over time
 - [ ] Google sheets integration
   - [x] Create a google spreadsheets template which is set up with basic financial tracking logic.
   - [ ] Authenticate with google using oauth flow from the ui instead of using a service account.